-Rachana recommends at least a 1 week class, to begin the journey of Taekwondo for self-defence.
-The skills, techniques, and tips taught are extremely useful in times of danger.
+Rachana recommends at least a 1-week class, to begin the journey of Taekwondo for self-defence.
+The skills, techniques and tips taught are extremely useful in times of danger.

 Soothe your daily work life

 Taekwondo brings along many other benefits to your daily work life.
 It helps a great deal in controlling your weight and maintaining a toned stomach.
 It even prevents medical bills from burning holes in your pocket by keeping the doctor far away.
-However, for it to prove effective, it must be practiced regularly.
+However, for it to prove effective, it must be practised regularly.